-Matthew Card is Milk Street’s food editor, resident coffee geek and equipment junkie.
-He has 20-plus years of professional cooking, recipe development, food writing and teaching under his belt.
-When he’s not in the Milk Street kitchen or on the road hunting for new recipes and ideas, Matthew lives with his family in Oregon, where he burns off the countless on-the-job calories cycling the rain-swept hills of Portland.
+Matthew Card is Milk Street’s Creative Director of Recipes and Products, resident coffee geek, knife collector and equipment junkie.
+He has 25-plus years of professional cooking, recipe development, food writing and teaching under his belt.
+When he’s not in the Milk Street kitchen or on the road hunting for new recipes and ideas, Matthew lives with his family in Canberra, Australia, where he does his best to dodge kangaroos on his bike and learns to love Vegemite.

 Lynn Clark started cooking as an “intern” in her mother’s home kitchen in western Massachusetts.
 After a career in publishing and consulting, she found herself as an intern again—this time in Christopher Kimball’s kitchen at Cook’s Country magazine while studying at the Cambridge School of Culinary Arts.
 She is a former associate editor of Cook’s Country magazine and co-executive chef of the public television series “Cook’s Country from America’s Test Kitchen.”
 She is working with Chris again, this time as a cast member of Milk Street Television and Radio.
 Lynn loves cooking at home in Boston with her husband and her current "intern," her 11-year-old daughter.

 Rayna Jhaveri is a self-taught cook and performing musician with a degree in neurobiology.
 She is also a skilled, certified practitioner of Internal Family Systems, a creative, healing model of the personality.
 Her Boston-based power trio, Muzzins, plays shows in and around the area, and her writing has appeared in publications internationally including Forbes, CNN, Vogue, Rolling Stone and Edible Boston.